ReneBri/ReactFirebasev8UserAuthenticationTemplate/README.md

 Please, if you come across this and have any feedback or ideas for improvement, I would be happy to hear from you.

+**GETTING STARTED:**

+***Getting started with this template is really simple:***
+1. Clone this repo locally
+2. Run 'npm i' in that directory
+3. Create a new Firebase project
+4. Inside the new Firebase project, create a new web app
+5. Get the web app config credentials and paste them into the commented space in the './config/firebaseConfig.js'
+6. In this projects Firebase console enable Authentication
+7. Inside the Firebase consoles' Authentication section enable providers 'sign-in with username and password' & 'Google'
+8. npm run start & test

 ***Covered so far in the documentation is:***
 1. Authentication Hooks
 2. Routeing